mph-/lcapy/doc/schematics.rst

 - `i`: current label (also `i`, `i_`, `i^`, `i_>`, `i_<`, `i^>`, `i^<`, `i>_`, `i<_`, `i>^`, `i<^`, `i>`, `i<`, `ir`)

-- `ignore`: do not connect to the other components and do not draw (this is useful for simulating multiple mutual inductances but where it it is too hard to show them on a schematic)
+- `ignore`: do not connect to the other components and do not draw (this is useful for simulating multiple mutual inductances but where it is too hard to show them on a schematic, see also `nodraw` and `invisible`)

 - `invert`: invert component vertically

-- `invisible`: connect to the other components but do not draw
+- `invisible`: connect to the other components but do not draw (see also `nodraw` and `ignore`)

 - `fixed`: do not stretch